rse/vdon-call/README.md

 The design of **VDON Call** is based on the following cruxes:

+- **OPTIMIZED VIDEO ENCODINGS**:
-- The *Caller Ingest Feeds* use the video codec H.264, reduced resolutions (720p and 1080p), and reduced framerates (24 and 6) to allow the WebRTC-to-NDI gateway to cope with the decoding of 16 video streams and the re-encoding of 16+1 video streams.

-- The *Production Return Feed* uses the video codec VP8 as it provides better overall quality (H.264 on smaller sizes regularly degrades the video stream to be greyed or washed out).
+  The *Caller Ingest Feeds* use the video codec H.264, reduced resolutions (720p and 1080p), and reduced framerates (24 and 6) to allow the WebRTC-to-NDI gateway to cope with the decoding of 16 video streams and the re-encoding of 16+1 video streams.
+In contrast to this, the *Production Return Feed* uses the video codec VP8 as it provides better overall quality (H.264 on smaller sizes regularly degrades the video stream to be greyed or washed out).

+- **MINIMUM TOTAL VIDEO STREAMS**:
-- The *Director* mode in VDO.Ninja is forced to not use any video or audio at all, to reduce the minimum number of total video streams in the room and especially reduce the load on the callers as good as possible.
+  The *Director* mode in VDO.Ninja is forced to not use any video or audio at all, to reduce the minimum number of total video streams in the room and especially reduce the load on the callers as good as possible.

+- **REDUCED USER INTERFAC CLUTTER:**
-- The *Caller* mode in VDO.Ninja is forced to be as simple as possible from a user interface perspective (many features are intentionally disabled) to not confuse the callers as good as possible.
+  The *Caller* mode in VDO.Ninja is forced to be as simple as possible from a user interface perspective (many features are intentionally disabled) to not confuse the callers as good as possible.

+- **SIMPLE AND INTUITIVE URLS:**
-- The *Caller URLs* use the meaningful "caller.studio" domain and are reduced to the absolute minimum of the required information.
+  The *Caller URLs* use the meaningful "caller.studio" domain and are reduced to the absolute minimum of the required information.
   All technical aspects of the underlying VDO.Ninja facility are hidden and are provided on-the-fly by expanding the URLs internally.

+- **NAMESPACE CONFLICT AVOIDANCE:**
-- The VDO.Ninja room identifiers and stream identifiers are based on the hashing of an organization and room name.
+  The VDO.Ninja room identifiers and stream identifiers are based on the hashing of an organization and room name.
 This way **VDON Call** does not "trash" the namespace of VDO.Ninja too much and is less likely in conflict with regular VDO.Ninja uses.